RagedUnicorn/github-release-maven-plugin/README.md

 * a maven server
 * a configuration property

-To provide it via a maven server, store it stored inside the maven `.m2/settings.xml`.
+To provide it via a maven server, store it inside the maven `.m2/settings.xml`.

  ```xml
 <server>